bitst0rm-pub/Formatter/README.md

             // - "config_path"        : "{{c}}"
             // - SPECIAL CASE GRAPHIC : "{{o}}" (output PNG image, e.g: "args": [... "--output", "{{o}}"])
             // Variable substitution offers more advanced mechanisms such as auto-search path, auto-config, etc.
-            // Important requirements to use the SPECIAL CASE GRAPHIC:
+            // Requirements to use the SPECIAL CASE GRAPHIC:
             // 1.
 Third-party plugins MUST support exporting PNG format.
             // 2.
 The hardcoded "{{o}}" MUST ALWAYS be set inside "args".
-            //    You will regret using your own path instead of "{{o}}" or daring to omid "{{o}}" in this case.
+            //    You might regret using your own path instead of "{{o}}" or daring to omit "{{o}}" in this case.
-            // All other cases do not need output as file, use "-" or "--" instead.
+            // In all other cases, output may not be as a file; use "-" or "--" instead.
             "args": ["{{i}}", "{{e=node}}", "--config", "{{c}}", "--basedir", "./example/my/foo", "--"],

             // This is for the SPECIAL CASE GRAPHIC to offer downloading extended graphic files.
             // To use this, the option "render_extended" above must be activated.
             // Sublime Text only supports PNG, JPG, and GIF images.
 Formatter uses PNG to display
-            // image in view and generate the same image in various formats for you.
+            // image in view and generates the same image in various formats for you.
             // WARNING: Formatter will loop subprocess to render extended files.
 This means, process
             // will takes more time.
-This option is only recommended for the final step to production.
+This option is recommended only for the final step to production.
             // key:[value,..], where key is the output file extension, value is the command arguments.
             "args_extended": {
                 "svg": ["{{e}}", "--config", "{{c}}", "--blabla-format", "svgv5", "--output", "{{o}}"],